quixio/quix-docs/docs/platform/glossary.md

 There are [many ways](../platform/ingest-data.md) to get data into Quix Platform.
 One option is to use the many connectors already provided by Quix.
 These can be viewed in Quix Platform by clicking Code Samples and then selecting Source and Destination filters.
 Alternatively, you can see a useful page in our documentation, that lists the [available connectors](../platform/connectors/index.md).

+## Consumer

+Any project, container or application that [subscribes](https://quix.io/docs/client-library/subscribe.html) to data in a topic.

 ## Data ingestion

 Data ingestion is the means by which you get your data into Quix.